15+ Environmental Charities In The UK To Support Today

 The World Land Trust

-Working through a network of partner organisations around the world, the Trust funds the creation of reserves and provides permanent protection for habitats and wildlife.
+Working through a network of partner organisations around the world, the Trust funds the creation of reserves.
+This provides permanent protection for habitats and wildlife.
 Partnerships are developed with established and highly respected local organisations that engage, support and gain commitment from the local community.

-Supported by Sir David Attenborough, Steve Backshall, Chris Packham and Bill Oddie, so far the charity has been instrumental in the purchase and protection of more than 2,222,247 acres of tropical forest and other threatened habitats.
+Supported by Sir David Attenborough, Steve Backshall, Chris Packham and Bill Oddie, so far the charity has helped purchase and protect more than 2,222,247 acres of tropical forest and other threatened habitats.
 Between it and its partners, together the Trust ensures that more than four million acres of land is managed under active protection worldwide.

 Surfers Against Sewage